 These cases date as far back as the 1728 Trial of William Hales in England and the 1846 Pate v.
 People case in the US.

-Why does forensic linguistics work?
+Why does forensic stylistics work?
 Because linguists have learned to examine and describe language at a level of exactitude unimaginable to the layperson – who is generally not even aware of his/her linguistic habits at all.
 That’s why I never tell anyone what features I look for – unless it’s the attorney for whom I’m writing a report.